cesar-yoab/ForecastingElections/README.md

 data set.
 We warn you that this may take days and you may not be granted permision if you provide an email that is not afiliated to an academic institution.
-When the download is completed move this file inside of the cloned repository and run the following commands
+When the download is completed move this file to the cloned repository and run the following commands

 ```bash
 mkdir data